flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   metadata/propeller

-rawoutput-prefix string
+rawoutput-prefix (string)
 --------------------------------------------------------------------------------

-**Description**: a fully qualified storage path of the form s3://flyte/abc/..., where all data sandboxes should be stored.
+a fully qualified storage path of the form s3://flyte/abc/..., where all data sandboxes should be stored.

 **Default Value**: